Atticus29/pcc_biology_213/README.md

 ### Academic Integrity
 Students are expected to be honest and ethical in their academic work.
 Cheating, plagiarism, falsifying, and working with others to cheat are all forms of academic dishonesty.
 This includes submitting work that is identical (or nearly so, based on the judgment of the instructor) to that of another student, even when completed in the context of “group” work.
 Various penalties may be imposed and a fair hearing process is in place.
 Refer to Academic Integrity Policy, which is in the Students’ Rights and Responsibilities Handbook, accessible from the PCC home page under Resources.
-[Code of Student Conduct](www.pcc.edu/about/policy/student-rights/student-rights.pdf#code-of-student-conduct)
+[Code of Student Conduct](www.pcc.edu/about/policy/student-rights/student-rights.pdf#code-of-student-conduct) I am happy to meet with you to discuss this if you have questions or concerns, but please make sure they’re addressed before you begin any work for this class.
+The Writing Center also provides tutors who can help you with any writing related challenges.

 ### FERPA
 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the education records of any student who has ever enrolled at PCC.
 PCC and I as your instructor are committed to treating every student as a respected member of our community of learners.
 If you have any concerns or questions, please come see me.
 If I cannot answer your question, I will help you find answers.